 Each link is of one of these types —

 Link to download a file that was uploaded as a page attachment.
 See Attachments.

 Link to download a menu as a file.
 The user will be prompted to selected the file format.
-See Content Menus - Overview.
+See Menus.